Future-Gadget-Lab/DiscordAssistant/README.md

-log.path | The path log files will go, no value means no log files | no log.extension | The extension to suffix log files with (ex .log) | no log.ext | Short name for log.extension | no
+log.path | The path log files will go, no value means no log files | no log.extension | The extension to suffix log files with (ex .log) | no log.ext | Short name for log.extension | no exec.memory | Max memory usage for containers | no exec.cpus | Max CPU resources for containers | no exec.timeout | Max time an exec command can take | no